RobBikmansurov/RobBikmansurov/README.md

 ### Hi there 👋
- Would you like [Inspirational quotes for all time](https://stormy-journey-72352.herokuapp.com/) (on russian, sorry)?
+ Would you like [Inspirational quotes for all time](https://stormy-journey-72352.herokuapp.com/) (in russian, sorry)?
 <!--
 **RobBikmansurov/RobBikmansurov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.